dssg/streetlights-crime/README.md

 The approach also partially adjusts for variation in crime rates over time by comparing crime rates in time periods close to each other.
 However, our best model includes further adjustments for the crime time trend.

 Specifically, we use Poisson Generalized Linear Models, which are useful for studying counts and rates.
-Crime rates are modeled as a function of an outage indicators variable, fixed effects for each outage area, and a full set of monthly indicator varaibles to adjust estimates for the crime time trend.
+Crime rates are modeled as a function of an outage indicator variable, fixed effects for each outage area, and a full set of monthly indicator variables to adjust estimates for the crime time trend.

 ### The Project